reverettai/reverettai.github.io/projects/_posts/2014-01-16-recipentropy.md

 title: The Statistics of Recipes (RecipEntropy)
 description: "Of all possible combinations of ingredients, only a small fraction are used as recipes.
 What's special about those combinations?"
 category: articles
+modified: 2014-01-16
-tags: [statistics, recipes, information theory, entropy, culturomics]
+tags: [statistics, recipes, information theory, entropy, culturomics, projects]
 image:
   feature: gatsby.jpg
+  thumb: gatsbyth.jpg
 ---

 <i>With: Ari Strandberg-Peshkin & Kelsi Lindblad</i>